paezha/University-AI-Panel/README.md

     further AIs.”
 Therefore, “educators may want to consider before deciding whether to use these systems”.
-This disclaimer, all one third of a page in a 76-page document dedicated to extolling an AI-enabled future in education, highlights the importance of institutions to provide the moral and ethical clarity that may elude individual instructors working under desperately under-resourced
+This disclaimer, all one third of a page in a 76-page document dedicated to extolling an AI-enabled future in education, highlights the important role of institutions to provide the moral and ethical clarity that may elude individual instructors working under desperately under-resourced
     conditions, or simply willing to win a race to the bottom.